corneliusfritz/Replication-Code-All-that-Glitters/README.md

-# Replication Code All that Glitters is not Gold Relational Events Models with Spurious Events
+# Replication Code: All that Glitters is not Gold Relational Events Models with Spurious Events